uw-midsun/strategy_xv/README.md

 ### Contributing

 Please add the ticket number to your commit and include some sort of tests based on `pytest` in the `tests` folder of the related project.
 If the folder is not created, please create it and then add the tests.
 Check that those pass by running `pytest`.

+Please put the issue key in the commits and branches for pull request to connect the pull request to the related ticket on JIRA.